loosolab/UROPA/docs/introduction.md

-Using UROPA the fist time?
-Here the Idea of UROPA is presented.
-#What is UROPA about
 UROPA ('Universal RObust Peak Annotator' ) is a tool designed for annotating peaks generated from any peak caller (e.g. MACS2, MUSIC, FindPeaks, CisGenome, PeakSeq), originating from any of the existing methods of accessible chromatin-based sequencing (e.g. ATACseq, ChIPseq, FAIREseq).